-In this article, I’ve listed five of the best chew proof dog beds.
+In this article, I’ve listed five of the best chew proof beds for dogs.
 These products are highly durable, yet still provide a comfortable sleep for your pet.

-Despite certain manufacturer’s claims, there’s no such thing as a fully indestructible bed if it’s made from fabric.
+Despite certain manufacturer’s claims, there’s no such thing as a fully indestructible bed if it’s made from fabric and a soft filling.
 If your dog is determined and strong, any bed can eventually tear.
-Instead, a chew resistant dog bed should be able withstand most chewing from the majority of dogs.

-Orthopedic or polyester filled beds are less durable, so aren’t suitable for the most aggressive chewers.
+Orthopedic or polyester filled beds, for example, aren’t suitable for the most aggressive chewers.
 There are some strong options for light of medium chewers though – so the right options depends on your pet.